Toddler's Stone Turns Out To Be Valuable Historical Relic

 A three-year-old casually discovers a 3,800-year-old archaeological treasure.

-When families head out for a simple walk in nature, they usually expect to return with small tokens of their outing, a handful of smooth stones, a few interesting leaves, or maybe a shiny rock that caught the eye.
+When families head out for a simple walk in nature, they usually expect to return with small tokens from their outing: a handful of smooth stones, a few interesting leaves, or maybe a shiny rock that caught their eye.
 However, sometimes a casual stroll can turn into an unforgettable adventure that connects us with a world long past.

 This is precisely what happened to one family on an ordinary day that turned extraordinary.
 During a relaxed walk along an old, dusty dirt path, the Nitzan family was enjoying the fresh air and the simple pleasures of the outdoors.